ngs-lang/ngs/doc/ngslang.1.md

 # Methods, multimethods and calling

 Each value in NGS has a type, similar to many other languages.
 One of the main features of NGS is choosing the correct method of a multimethod, based on types of the arguments:
-Let's start with the following snippet:
+Let's start with the following example:

 	F +(a:Int, b:Int) {
 		...